marfarma/wp-table-reloaded/trunk/readme.txt

 == Acknowledgements ==

-Thanks go to [Alex Rabe](http://alexrabe.boelinger.com/) for the initial WP-Table plugin!
+Thanks go to [Alex Rabe](http://alexrabe.boelinger.com/) for the initial wp-Table plugin!
 Thanks go to [Christian Bach](http://tablesorter.com/docs/) for the TableSorter-jQuery-plugin.
 Thanks to all language file translators!
 Thanks to every supporter and bug reporter!